 Through this free classroom presentation, students get to see the reality of living with a mental health condition.
 During an in person presentation, a young adult living with mental illness and a family member tell their stories about mental health challenges, including what hurt and what helped.

 If you are interested in bringing this powerful, informative presentation to your school, please contact our office at 215-361-7784 or email us at firstname.lastname@example.org.
-We will begin to offer the presentations in Fall of 2017.
 Schedule a presesntation today!